verboompj/arc_kubernetes/arc_enabled_k3s.md

 Given that i want to deploy over multiple cluster nodes and want to add some High Availability, I settled for 12 Gb per node now.
 In any case I can lose 1 node and not wory at all.

-**-- Updated specs for the K3s hosts, I found that the Azure Data Controller was not deployed, as it had pods not ready for scheduling due to CPU limits.
-I updated the config in Proxmox to 4 cores per K3s host and rebooted them. --**
+**-- Updated specs for the K3s hosts, I found that one of my "workloads" - the Azure Data Controller - was not deploying at first, as it had pods not ready for scheduling due to CPU limits.
+I updated the config in Proxmox to 4 cores per K3s host and rebooted them.
+[The prereqs for Data Controller are documented here](https://learn.microsoft.com/en-us/azure/azure-arc/data/sizing-guidance#minimum-deployment-requirements)--**